 On April 30, 2009, the company completed its acquisition of substantially all of the assets and operations of Anetsberger Brothers, Inc. ("Anets"),a leading manufacturer of griddles, fryers and dough rollers, for a purchase price of \$3.4 million in cash.
-An additional deferred payment of \$0.5 million is due to the seller upon the achievement of certain transition objectives.
+An additional deferred payment of \$0.5 million was made in the second quarter of 2010 upon the achievement of certain transition objectives.